array-split/array_split/docs/source/examples/examples.rst

    *tiles*
       The multi-dimensional *sub-arrays* of an array decomposition.
+   *slice*
+      Akin to a :obj:`slice` object, a contiguous range of elements along an axis.
    *splitting*
       An array is *cut* along one or more axes to form tiles.
    *halo*